Frequently Asked Questions

 For more information, please contact your healthcare provider or the Florida Department of Health COVID-19 hotline at 1-866-779-6121.

-In the unlikely event the Department of Health determines a school must closed, how will students receive instruction?
+In the event the Department of Health determines a school must closed, how will students receive instruction?

 The district has a digital learning plan in place in the unlikely event the Department of Health determines that we must close a school.
 This is similar to the digital learning plan we would implement in the event of hurricane-related closures.